 Chapel Haven’s CareerAbility program is celebrating new jobs and work experiences that are happening even in this most challenging time.
-This summer, congratulations are going out to:
+Congratulations to:

 “I really like working at Massaro Community Farms gardens,” Wyatt said.
 “I’m getting great work experience and learning a little about farming.”